mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

   <div style="display: inline-block; border: 3px solid #73AD21;">
     <img src="{{site.baseurl}}/images/WiredSurfaceDebugging/SurfacePro3USBPort.png" width="150" />
   </div>
-  <div style="display: inline-block; border: 3px solid red;">From a mobile developer's perspective, debugging on a Surface tablet is weird.
+  <div style="display: inline-block; border: 3px solid red; width: 80%;">From a mobile developer's perspective, debugging on a Surface tablet is weird.
 The first time I picked up the Surface and spotted the USB port on the side, I figured, cool - I'll just plug it into my laptop and run something!
 Ah.... no.  Sorry.
 It's not *that* kind of USB port.
 You can't just stick anything in there, man.
   </div>
 </div>